KiraResari/ceal-chronicler-f/Protocol.md

       * And have I recently mentioned just how much I hate how the `DropdownMenu` is implemented in Flutter?
     * Okay, so the first step is done, I managed to put the dropdown in place, it gets populated with all locations right now and doesn't save anything on selection, but it is displayed and displays the right locations, plus an extra "unknown" location that is hard-coded into the controller (not super happy with that, but given how the `DropdownMenu` is implemented in Flutter, this might very well be the best way)
     * Good, next let's implement the functionality, which will involve a new command
+      * Or wait, can I just use the `AddOrUpdateKeyCommand` for that?
+        * Yes!
+Very convenient!
+        * Looks like past me saved me a ton of work here
+      * Now this works
+    * Right, that is the very basic functionality of assigning locations to characters down

 # TODO